About Us

 Developing skills for empathy, celebrating differences, effective communication, and meaningful connections

-TREE Memberships
+TREE Memberships and Awards

 - Core Collaborator of the Kindred Credit Union Centre for Peace Advancement, University of Waterloo